 There are federal rules in place to help ensure the safety and ethics of clinical trials.
 Participants will be protected through:

-• The informed consent process allots time for each participant to be given the details of what they’re about to participate in.
+The informed consent process that allots time for each participant to be given the details of what they’re about to participate in.
 Each trial participant has to sign the informed consent to show they’ve been given the information.

-• A careful review and approval of the clinical trial protocol by scientific experts and an institutional review board (IRB)
+A careful review and approval of the clinical trial protocol by scientific experts and an institutional review board (IRB).

-• Ongoing monitoring of the trial by the IRB, the research team, the organization sponsoring the trial, and the Data and Safety Monitoring Boards (DSMBs) for phase 3 trials
+Ongoing monitoring of the trial by the IRB, the research team, the organization sponsoring the trial, and the Data and Safety Monitoring Boards (DSMBs) for phase 3 trials.

 Who pays for cancer clinical trials?